This article applies to Contextual Commerce. (Looking for Classic Commerce documentation?)

 AUD, CAD, CHF, DKK, EUR, GBP, HKD, JPY, NOK, NZD, SEK, SGD, USD, ZAR

-...and the currency to convert to (the customer's currency) is also one of the major currencies above, the system will get the Oanda exchange rate, mark it 3.5% higher to adjust for currency fluctuations, and then convert the price defined in the default currency (the driving price) to the customer's currency using the mark-up rate.
+...the system will get the Oanda exchange rate, mark it 3.5% higher to adjust for currency fluctuations, and then convert the price defined in the default currency (the driving price) to the customer's currency using the mark-up rate.
 If the currency to convert to is not a major currency, the Oanda exchange rate will be marked 5.5% higher to determine the conversion rate.

 The price decoration feature (sometimes called "price beautification") aims to make converted or calculated prices look similar in style to the products' original or base prices.